oryoxorki-dev/DaanPH/README.md

 DaanPH searches available transportation data to determine possible routes between an origin and destination.

-The routing system can account for multiple transportation services and transfers when determining possible journeys.
+The routing system works with locally stored routes, trips, stops, and stop relationships and can explore available transit journeys and transfers when constructing possible routes.

 ### Fare Estimation